You are currently viewing Keep it Cool: How to Store Onions for Maximum Freshness

 You can also use egg cartons or cardboard tubes from paper towels to store individual onions and prevent them from touching one another.

-Remember, no matter which storage solution you choose, make sure to keep your onions in a cool, dry, and well-ventilated area away from direct sunlight.
+Remember, no matter which storage solution you choose, make sure to keep your onions in a conducive place.

 So, get creative and find the perfect storage solution for your onions!